prabangkoro/ATMEL/README.md

 # ATMEL
-Some piece of Code for ATMEL specially int ATMEGA
+Some piece of Code for ATMEL specially in ATMEGA